Squirrelcoding/News-bot/README.md

 # Upcoming Updates
 - Will add admin board that will be hosted on localhost

-# Added features in inDEV v1.3
+# Added features in inDEV v1.3 / Aplha v1.0
 - Added value "main" so ONLY the admin can remove and add permitted users
 - Improved `list` command.